sfstpala/reduced-lisp/README.md

 symmetric-difference, intersection, and cross-product.
 To convert a set into a list, use `(to-list myset)`, and `(to-set mylist)` to convert a list into a set.

+Note: At the moment, language semantics change pretty much every time I make a new commit.
+I'll will try to keep the documentation up to date.